nicolassigal/newspwa_app/README.md

 ## Build

- in order to build this project just run
+To run this project on production mode

 ```
 npm start
 ```

- to only build the application
+To only build the application on production mode

 ```
 npm run build